gregjhansell97/hive-map/README.md

 defined locations.**

 A **location** is an entity that represents a point on a symbolic map.
-Locations are connected to one another through **channels**.
-Channels are the means in which locations communicate.
+Locations are connected to one another through **networks**.
+Networks directly connect locations together.
 Locations publish messages to **destinations**.
 A destination is another location on the symbolic map.
 A location has subscribers to various message types.

 ![](docs/diagrams/node_interaction_01.png)

 In the diagram above, *L<sub>2</sub>* publishes a message to *L<sub>4</sub>*.
-Upon receiving the message, *L<sub>4</sub>* will deliver the message to the appropriate subscribers; an appropriate subscriber subscribes to that message type.
-Subscribers are not part of the diagram: they are language dependent programming constructs.
+Upon receiving the message, *L<sub>4</sub>* will deliver the message to the subscribers interested in that message type.
+Subscribers are not part of the
+diagram: they are language dependent programming constructs.

 **Locations with matching destinations can work together to get their messages to those destinations.**

-The user of the framework describes the communication channels, available locations, and types of messages.
+The user of the framework describes the networks end-points each node uses, the available locations, and types of messages.
 Hive-map routes published messages to destinations.

 ## Goal